etro-js/etro/CONTRIBUTING.md

   $ npm test
   ```

   to lint the code, generate the [dist](dist) files and run unit tests on them.
+It may be helpful to put these commands in a pre-commit hook.

 - Commit your changes
   - Please avoid squashing all your commits into one; we try to keep each commit atomic in the `master` branch